serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ### Debugging

 Android
+:  - **Debug mode**: In this case, the app is already built to be debuggable, thus there is nothing special to do: Use Android Studio, Jadx Debugger, or any other debugging tool
-: You may want to debug the application during a penetration test, but because it was built in release mode (you rarely receive a debug mode apk), there is a good chance that the `debuggable` flag in the Manifest is not set to true.
+- **Release Mode**: You may want to debug the application during a penetration test, but because it was built in release mode (you rarely receive a debug mode apk), there is a good chance that the `debuggable` flag in the Manifest is not set to true.
 Nothing says you can debug the application in this case, so why not force it to be debuggable?
 The magic words are ***patching the apk***.
 You can do it yourself (if you are a noob, I recommend this solution so that you can understand how the entire operation should be done) or use a tool that automates everything.

 iOS
 : LLDB + debugserver